Dates

 Workshop Overview

 This workshop concentrates on teaching skills and raising awareness about the business terms, structures, documentation and legal issues that arise when aggregating capital for impact investments.
 This workshop will make use of a series of case studies that explore the life of an impact investment fund sponsored by Habitat for Humanity International.
 These case studies include collateral documents such as, among other things, actual deal documentation and video interviews with representatives of the parties to these contracts.
-Registration will open March 31.
+Registration is opened April 4.
+Registration by the public is capped at 18 participants; once we reach capacity we will create a waitlist.

 This event has been approved to offer 12 New York State CLE credits in the category of Skills.
 The credit is non-transitional; it is appropriate only for experienced attorneys.